TomNicholas/tomnicholas.github.io/about.md

 ^^^
 I did big simulations of turbulent plasmas inside magnetically-confinement fusion experiments (particularly MAST-U).
 I was a student of the University of York as part of the excellent [Fusion CDT](https://fusion-cdt.ac.uk/), but worked at [Culham Centre for Fusion Energy](https://ccfe.ukaea.uk/).
 The simulations generated a lot of netCDF files on HPC...

-My proudest work during my PhD wasn't physics but economics: a paper about the [(lack of) future market for fusion power](https://arxiv.org/abs/2101.05727).
+My proudest work during my PhD wasn't physics, but economics: a paper about the [(lack of) future market for fusion power](https://arxiv.org/abs/2101.05727).
 :::::

 :::::::